Home Hotel Contact Shop Vacancies Concerts Dots Search Newsletter Ticket Ticket alternative Skip to main content

 Player Profile

-Glen Chapple mustn’t have been able to believe his luck when the opportunity arose to sign Luke Wells from Sussex in late 2020, the batting all-rounder’s career having stalled in his latter years beside the seaside at Hove.
+Lancashire mustn’t have been able to believe their luck when the opportunity arose to sign Luke Wells from Sussex in late 2020, the batting all-rounder’s career having stalled in his latter years beside the seaside at Hove.

-Thankfully, now, he is back up to top gear after a brilliant first two years in the North West, culminating in him receiving his county cap at the 2022 end of season awards dinner at Emirates Old Trafford.
+Thankfully, now, he is back up to top gear after four years in the North West, which have included many highlights such as him receiving his county cap at the 2022 end of season awards dinner at Emirates Old Trafford.

 Before joining the Red Rose, Wells had long since shown his quality - mainly as a top order batter.